Table of contents

 During the last couple of years, Serverless computing has gained massive popularity.
-People started to fall in love with the concept of creating more by managing less.
+People started to fall in love with creating more by managing less.
 For most organizations, Serverless technology is still considered new.
 But more and more companies are investing their time and effort into this idea.

 Frameworks for creating Serverless Apps

-There are several frameworks available today, and each comes with its unique features.
-If you are keen on starting a new project but not sure of which framework to engage, then below are the best Serverless frameworks to consider!
+Several frameworks are available today, and each has unique features.
+If you are keen on starting a new project but not sure which framework to engage with, below are the best Serverless frameworks to consider!

 The Up framework helps you deploy infinitely scalable applications within seconds.
 It gives you the flexibility to work on what truly matters to you.